 It follows that performing a safe proof-load testing of a bridge, especially one with unknown characteristics, requires a much greater understanding of a bridge than envisioning it as a line-girder.
 A test strategy should be developed based on analytical modeling and simulation of the actual 3D geometry, together with all of the mechanisms that may govern the primary and secondary load transfer paths, and how any of the local member or connection details may affect these mechanisms.
 The kinematics of the bridge under various load levels will drive the instrumentation.
 Unless a bridge is carefully modeled for simulating its behavior under realistic proof- level loads – typically much greater than just 1.5 times a rating vehicle – to explore under which load level the bridge may change its load resisting mechanisms and all probable failure mode(s), a proof-load test should not be recommended.
 It is critical to identify the mechanisms that contribute to a structure’s capacity in order to properly and safely design the load increments, load positions, the instrumentation, data acquisition, communication and visualization.
 Without a real-time feedback and visualization of critical bridge responses under load, safety may not be assured.
 The capacity of a bridge is ultimately the capacity of the system, including the approaches, superstructure, substructure, foundations, soil and other attributes of the site.
 If load

-testing focuses only on the superstructure at one instant of time, and the uncertainty associated with all the other elements of the bridge system is ignored, a proof-level load test should not be advised for load rating.
+testing focuses only on the superstructure at one instant in time, and the uncertainty associated with all the other elements of the bridge system is ignored, a proof-level load test should not be advised for load rating.
 Structural identification (St-Id) concept provides the framework for capturing and considering these effects by integrating engineering heuristics and historical data.

 Drexel University, 3141 Chestnut Street, Philadelphia, PA 19104, © All Rights Reserved.
 Version 3.0